NigelEarle/articles-products-and-express/README.md

     - must have the header `version: 1.0`
       - if not respond back with `{ "error": "bad headers" }`

+# Setting up Knex.js (2nd iteration)

+In the following iteration of this project, each resource will be interacting with a database and its own individual table.
+Now we need to integrate `knex.js` to help us build our tables and query them for data!

+First, let's create a local database called **`articles-products`**.
+Now we can refer to the [knex.js setup guide](https://gist.github.com/NigelEarle/80150ff1c50031e59b872baf0e474977) and [knex.js migrations guide]( https://gist.github.com/NigelEarle/70db130cc040cc2868555b29a0278261) to help us get our project up and running with `knex.js`.

+We will be doing our dynamic database queries using specifically the **knex.raw()** method from `knex.js` with raw SQL queries.
+You can refer to the official documentation for creating raw queries [here](http://knexjs.org/#Raw-Queries).

 ## Stretch Goal
 MAKE IT PRETTY